WR-CREATOR/vllm-benchmark/README.md

 ## Results

-Please see the results directory for benchmarks on [Backprop](https://backprop.co) instances.
+Please see the results directory for benchmarks on benchmark_results.json.

 ## Contributing